 This carrier is highly adjustable to fit parents of different sizes well.
-It has padded shoulder pads and waistband and soft straps.
-The waistband supports baby's weight well, and the chest clip helps keep the shoulder straps in place wherever they feel most comfortable.
-The waistbelt doesn't get in the way as it does on other soft structured carriers and the straps tighten by pulling forward which is far easier than those that pull back.
+It has padded shoulder pads and waistband, and soft straps.
+The waistband supports the baby's weight well, and the chest clip helps keep the shoulder straps in place wherever they feel most comfortable.
+The waistbelt doesn't get in the way as it does on other soft structured carriers, and the straps tighten by pulling forward, which is far easier than those that pull back.
 This carrier is definitely one you can wear for the long haul for all kinds of adventures.

 Ease of Use

-The One functions a lot like a backpack and as a result, is relatively intuitive right out of the box.
-You can attach the One completely before you put the baby inside which makes it much easier to accomplish, especially if you have no help.
-This includes the back carry where you sort of swivel baby and carrier around to your back.
+The One functions a lot like a backpack and is moderately intuitive right out of the box.
+You will need to read the manufacturer's instructions to properly set up the carrier based on your child's age and size.
+But, once set up, you won't need to make additional adjustments until they grow.
+We appreciate that you can attach the One completely before you put the baby inside, which makes it much easier to accomplish, especially if you have no help.
+This includes the back carry, where you sort of swivel your baby and carrier around to your back.
 The One has special safety buckles that may take some practice, but once you figure it out, they feel like second nature and work well.
 We think most parents will find the convenience and ease of adjustment on this carrier a step above the other soft structured options we tested.

 Ease of Cleaning

-The One is somewhat challenging to keep clean as a result of the length of downtime involved in the process.
+The One is somewhat challenging to keep clean due to the length of downtime involved in the process.

-The One is machine washable in warm water, but you have to hang it to dry.
-Drying a carrier with this much padding, thick fabric, and structure can take a few days or longer to fully dry depending on where you hang it and the ambient climate.
+The One is machine washable in warm water, but you must hang it to dry.
+Drying a carrier with this much padding, thick fabric, and structure can take a few days or longer to fully dry, depending on where you hang it and the ambient climate.
 This means significant downtime where you will have no carrier, and we worry parents will avoid cleaning the carrier as often as they should.